Scrubs (TV series)

-Scrubs (stylized as [scrubs]) is an American sitcom created by Bill Lawrence that aired from October 2, 2001, to March 17, 2010, on NBC and later ABC.
+Scrubs (stylized as [scrubs]) is an American medical sitcom created by Bill Lawrence.
 The series follows the lives of employees at the fictional Sacred Heart Hospital, which is a teaching hospital.
 The title is a play on surgical scrubs and a term for a low-ranking person because at the beginning of the series, most of the main characters are medical interns.

 The series was noted for its fast-paced slapstick and surreal vignettes presented mostly as the daydreams of the central character, John "J.D."
 Dorian, played by Zach Braff.
 The main cast for all but its last season consisted of Braff, Sarah Chalke, Donald Faison, Neil Flynn, Ken Jenkins, John C. McGinley, and Judy Reyes.
 The series featured multiple guest appearances by film actors, such as Brendan Fraser, Heather Graham, Michael J. Fox and Colin Farrell.

-Although season eight's "My Finale" was conceived and filmed as a series finale, the show was eventually revived for a ninth season, subtitled Med School, with the setting moved to a medical school, and new cast members introduced.
-Of the original cast, only Braff, Faison, and McGinley remained regular cast members, while the others, with the exception of Reyes, made guest appearances; Kerry Bishé, Eliza Coupe, Dave Franco, and Michael Mosley became series regulars, with Bishé becoming the show's new narrator.
+Although season eight's "My Finale" was conceived and filmed as a series finale, the show was eventually revived for a ninth season subtitled Med School, with the setting moved to a medical school and new cast members introduced.
+Of the original cast only Braff, Faison, and McGinley remained regular cast members, while others (except Reyes) made guest appearances; Kerry Bishé, Eliza Coupe, Dave Franco, and Michael Mosley became series regulars, with Bishé becoming the show's new narrator.

-Scrubs, produced by the television production division of Walt Disney Television, premiered on October 2, 2001, on NBC.
+Scrubs, produced by Doozer Productions and ABC Studios (formerly Touchstone Television), premiered on October 2, 2001, on NBC.
 The series received a Peabody Award in 2006.
-During the seventh season, NBC announced that it would not renew the show; ABC announced it had picked up the eighth season of the series, which began airing on January 6, 2009.
-The ninth season premiered on December 1, 2009, and on May 14, 2010, ABC officially canceled the series.
+During the seventh season, NBC announced that it would not renew the show; ABC announced it had picked up the eighth season of the series, intended to be the final season, which began airing on January 6, 2009.
+A ninth season, subtitled Med School, premiered on December 1, 2009, and on May 14, 2010, ABC officially canceled the series.

+In July 2025, ABC revived the series by officially ordering season 10 to premiere during the 2025–26 broadcasting season.
+Braff, Faison, Chalke, McGinley, and Reyes will return with Lawrence returning as executive producer.
+The reboot is set to premiere on February 25, 2026.